HermiTech-LLC/Morty/README.md

 ### GPIO Integration Plans

-For future expansion, the project plans to integrate GPIO (General Purpose Input/Output) for enhanced sensor interfacing and additional control capabilities.
+For future expansion, the project plans to integrate GPIO (General Purpose Input/Output) for enhanced sensor interfacing and integral control capabilities.

 ## Conclusion